Common Lisp the Language, 2nd Edition

 [Function]

-abort &optional
+abort &optionalcondition

 This function transfers control to the restart named

-.
+abort.
 If no such restart exists, abort

-signals an error of type control-error
+signals an error of type control-error.

-If condition is nil
+If condition is nil or not supplied, all

 outstanding restarts are considered.
 If condition is not

-, only restarts associated with that condition are
+nil, only restarts associated with that condition are

 considered.

-The purpose of the abort
+The purpose of the abort restart is generally to allow

 control to return to the innermost ``command level.’’